What is the Pupil Premium?

 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.

 The Department for Education continue to place an increasing emphasis on closing the achievement gap between students receiving the Pupil Premium and other students, with large amounts of additional funding.
-Schools will receive around £750 million through pupil premium funding in the financial year 2018–19.
-There is therefore increasing accountability on schools in terms of how the funding is used and the impact on student achievement and outcomes.
+There is an increasing accountability on schools in terms of how the funding is used and the impact on student achievement and outcomes.

 How much additional funding does Settle College receive?

 For the financial year 2019-20 Settle College has been allocated £69,188 for Pupil Premium students.